A Permit is required for all fires:

 Responsible for Costs

 Individuals found to be responsible for causing rural fires that escape have faced costs in excess of $500,000.
 It is an offence to light an open fire without a permit.
-If you do not have a permit and light a fire, you can be charged under the Forest and Rural Fires Act 1977.
+If you do not have a permit and light a fire, you can be charged under the Fire and Emergency Act 1977.

-To apply for a permit, you will need to contact the WRFA.
+To apply for a permit, you will need to contact Wellington Fire and Emergency.
 You will need to provide the relevant information so we can assess your application for a permit.

 Apply online - Fire Permit Application Form

-Please check with the Department of Conservation if you wish to light a fire at any time on public lands managed by the department.
+Please check with the Department of Conservation if you wish to light a fire at any time on public conservation land managed by the department.

 What insurance protection do I need to cover any potential fire related costs, losses and liabilities?

-- You will need to consider insurance of property for loss and replacement from fire (house, household effects, other buildings, vehicles, plant & machinery, forests & crops), Public Liability Insurance (cover cost of damage and loss to a third party from fire that escapes from your property and damages other parties property) and Forest & Rural Forest Act fire suppression insurance (cover the costs of fire suppression from a fire caused by you or started on your property.
-Cover is required under Section 43, 46 & 46A of the Forest & Rural Fires Act 1977.
+- You will need to consider insurance of property for loss and replacement from fire (house, household effects, other buildings, vehicles, plant & machinery, forests & crops), Public Liability Insurance (cover cost of damage and loss to a third party from fire that escapes from your property and damages other parties property).

 - Check your Insurance Policy today!